CampusLabs/metric-stash/README.md

 (def metrics (m/json-file-metric-writer "my-application" "logs/metrics.log"))
 ```

-An additional options hash can be provided that supports the following
+An additional options map can be provided that supports the following
 keys:

 | Key              | Type    | Default | Description                     |